-Cucumber green mottle mosaic virus (CGMMV) is a tobamovirus that can infect cucurbit plants and is responsible for significant economic losses worldwide There are several strains of CGMMV worldwide and the primary avenue for spread is through contaminated seed.
+Cucumber green mottle mosaic virus (CGMMV) is a tobamovirus that can infect cucurbit plants and is responsible for significant economic losses worldwide.
+There are several strains of CGMMV worldwide and the primary avenue for spread is through contaminated seed.
 This provides an infection route between countries and new uninfected cucurbit growing areas.

 CGMMV is a highly stable particle that can persist on plant debris, soil, water and seed.
 Transmission in the ground occurs when seedlings come into contact with contaminated plant debris, soil, machinery, water, seedlings and packing material.
+See the graphic below for details on methods for movement and spread.